loader image

 Knee Raises:

-You hang from a pull-up bar with your arms stretched out and then try to lift your knees as high as possible.
-This can be done strictly or with momentum.
+You hang with your arms extended on a pull-up bar and then try to raise your knees as high as possible.
+The execution can be strict or with momentum.

 Knees to Elbow (K2E/KTE):

-You hang from a pull-up bar with outstretched arms and have to bring your knees to your elbows.
-This can be done strictly or with momentum.
+You hang with your arms extended on a pull-up bar and then have to bring your knees to your elbows.
+The execution can be strict or with momentum.

 Squats:

 Squats are performed with a barbell on the upper back.
 The squat is one of the 4 basic exercises for building strength.
 The effectiveness of the exercise is enormous.
-A repetition is scored as valid or invalid based on the same criteria as the "air squat" (back squat).
+A repetition is considered valid or invalid based on the same criteria as the "Air Squat" (Back Squat).

 Deadlift:

-Deadlift nd is one of the 4 basic exercises.
-The barbell is lifted from the floor and brought up to hip height.
-The leg and back position are very important here to avoid injuries (deadlift).
+The deadlift is one of the 4 basic exercises.
+The barbell is lifted from the floor and brought to hip height.
+Leg and back position are very important here to avoid injuries (engl.
+Deadlift).

 Low Bar Back Squat (LBBS):

 In this variation of the squat, the barbell is placed relatively low on the back.
-This variation allows a higher weight to be lifted, but does not offer as many advantages for Olympic weightlifting exercises compared to the "high bar" squat, in which the barbell is placed very high on the back (see "HBBS").
+This variation makes it possible to handle a higher weight, but does not offer as many advantages for Olympic weightlifting exercises compared to the "High Bar" squat, in which the barbell is placed very high on the back (see "HBBS").

-In the L-sit, the legs are held at right angles to the upper body so that the body assumes an L-shape.
-You support yourself with your hands on 2 bars or 2 boxes; the L-sit can also be performed on rings or a pull-up bar.
-The body weight thus rests completely on the hands.
+In the L-Sit, the legs are held at right angles to the upper body so that the body forms an L-shape.
+You support yourself with your hands on 2 bars or 2 boxes, the L-Sit is also possible on the rings or a pull-up bar.
+The body weight rests completely on the hands.

 Lunges:

-Lunges are lunges.
-You take a wide step forward and make sure that the angle between your lower leg and thigh is not less than 90 degrees and that your knees do not protrude beyond the tops of your feet.
+Lunges are forward lunges.
+You take a wide step forward, making sure that the angle between your lower and upper leg is not less than 90 degrees and that your knees do not protrude beyond your toes.

 Maximum Effort (ME):

-This method is described as the "maximum effort method".
-ME Pull-Ups means, for example, that you should do as many pull-ups as you can manage in one go.
-Another example would be: 2 minutes of ME Rowing, i.e. you should row as hard as you can for 2 minutes.
+This method is described as the "method of maximum force".
+ME Pull-Ups means, for example, that you should do as many pull-ups as you can in a row.
+Another example would be: 2 minutes ME Rowing, i.e. you should row as hard as you can for 2 minutes.

 Medicine Ball:

-The good old medicine ball is experiencing a great revival thanks to CrossFit.
-It can be used in many different ways.
-The best-known exercises are certainly the "MedBall Clean" and the so-called "Wall Balls".
+The good old medicine ball is experiencing a great revival through CrossFit.
+It can be used in many ways.
+The best-known exercises are certainly the “MedBall Clean” and the so-called “Wall Balls”.

 Medicine Ball Clean (MedBall Clean):

-A variation of the "cleanse" with the medicine ball
+A variation of the "Cleans" with the medicine ball

 MetCon:

-The term stands for Metabolic Conditioning workout and describes short training sessions with higher intensity to increase metabolic demand and energy consumption
+The term stands for Metabolic Conditioning workout and describes short training sessions with higher intensity to increase the metabolic rate and energy consumption

 Muscle Clean:

-Power transfer means that the weight is applied to the front shoulder muscles without going into a squat as in a "transfer".
+Power clean means that the weight is brought to the front shoulder muscles without going into a squat, as with the "clean".

 Muscle Snatch:

-Power snatching means that the weight is brought over the head without going into a squat as in a "snatch".
+Power snatch means that the weight is brought over the head without going into a squat, as with the "snatch".

 Muscle Up:

-You hang from the free rings or a pull-up bar with your arms outstretched, then pull yourself up like a pull-up and push your upper body forward at the top point so that you assume the starting position of a ring dip/dip and push yourself up from this position to reach the end position.
-The "muscle up" is therefore a combination of a very high pull-up and a low dip.
-On the pull-up bar, the "muscle up" is also known as the "bar muscle up".
-The use of momentum is possible and facilitates the transition from the pull-up to the dip position.
+You hang with your arms extended on the free rings or on a pull-up bar, then you pull yourself up as with a pull-up and push your upper body forward at the highest point so that you assume the starting position of a ring dip/dip and push yourself up from this position to get into the final position.
+The “Muscle Up” is therefore a combination of a very high pull-up and a deep dip.
+On the pull-up bar, the “Muscle Up” is also known as “Bar Muscle Up”.
+The use of momentum is possible and makes the transition from the pull-up to the dip position easier.

 No-Rep:

-A rep that does not meet the standards is referred to as a "no-rep" and is therefore invalid.
+A repetition that does not meet the standards is called a "No-Rep" and is therefore invalid.
 This plays an important role in competitions.

 Olympic Lifts:

-The Olympic weightlifting exercises are "clean and jerk" and "snatch".
-These are normally performed in the full range of motion, i.e. deep squat during the clean and jerk.
-There are also the variations "Power Clean" and "Power Snatch", which means that the respective exercise does not have to be performed in the full squat, but a fraction of the squat is sufficient.
-In the muscle clean or muscle snatch, the athlete must lift the weight to the end position without squatting.
-Then there is the variation "Hang", if this word is in front of the exercise, the exercise does not start from the floor but from the hang (end position of the deadlift or just above the knee), so there is the "Hang Clean" as an example.
-Now all combinations are conceivable, e.g. a hang muscle clean starts from the end position of the deadlift and the weight must be brought to the front shoulder muscles without going into the squat.
+The Olympic weightlifting exercises are 'Clean & Jerk' and 'Snatch'.
+Normally, these are performed in the full range of motion, i.e., deep squats during the clean and snatch.
+There are also the variations 'Power Clean' and 'Power Snatch,' which means that the respective exercise does not have to be performed in the full squat, but a fraction of the squat is sufficient.
+In the 'Muscle Clean' or 'Muscle Snatch,' the athlete must move the weight to the final position without squatting.
+Then there is the variation 'Hang,' if this word is in front of the exercise, the exercise does not start from the ground but from the hang (end position of the deadlift or just above the knee), so here is the 'Hang Clean' as an example.
+Now all combinations are conceivable, e.g. a 'Hang Muscle Clean' starts from the end position of the deadlift and the weight must be brought to the front shoulder muscles without going into the squat.

 Open:

-The first qualification round for the "CrossFit Games".
-Every athlete can register and complete the "Open WODs" in a specified period of time.
-The score is recorded, verified and published online so that you can compare your performance with others on the leaderboard.
+The first qualifying round for the 'CrossFit Games'.
+Any athlete can register and complete the 'Open-WODs' within a specified period.
+The score is recorded, verified and published online, so you can compare your performance with others on the leaderboard.
 If you are among the best athletes in a region, you will be invited to the next qualifying round, the Regionals.

 Overhead Squat (OHS):

-The overhead squat is actually a partial movement of the Olympic snatch, which is why it is often referred to as the "snatch squat".
-The barbell is held above the head with the arms outstretched.
+The overhead squat is actually a partial movement of the Olympic snatch, therefore often referred to as "snatch squat".
+During the execution, the barbell is held with outstretched arms above the head.

 Paleo:

-Paleo is a form of nutrition that is more or less based on the Stone Age.
-The main aim is to avoid foods that have been industrially produced or processed.
-According to Paleo, good foods include meat, fish, seafood, eggs, fruit, mushrooms, vegetables, fruit, nuts, seeds, healthy oils and herbs.
-Above all, you should avoid the following: Sugar, cereals, vegetable fat.
+Paleo is a diet that is based on the Stone Age.
+The main goal is to avoid foods that have been industrially produced or processed.
+Good foods according to Paleo are e.g. meat, fish, seafood, eggs, fruits, mushrooms, vegetables, nuts, seeds, healthy oils, and herbs.
+Above all, you should avoid the following: sugar, cereals, vegetable fat.

 Personal Best/Personal Record (PB/PR):

-PB and PR stand for "personal best" and "personal record" respectively.
+PB and PR stand for “Personal Best” or “Personal Record”.
 This can be a record in a WOD that you have now completed with your fastest time, but it can also be a new maximum weight in the deadlift.

 Pistols:

 Pistols are one-legged squats.
-Balance and flexibility are often the limiting factors here.
+Balance and mobility are often the limiting factor here.
 They are usually performed alternately in a workout.

 Pood (Pd):